ncalabro18/Medical-Database-Project/README.md

 9. List visits and their diagnoses – Display each visit with patient name, doctor, and diagnosis name.

-10. Top doctors by total billed revenue – Rank doctors by total revenue gen erated.
+10. Top doctors by total billed revenue – Rank doctors by total revenue generated.